r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>It's hard to tell from the default output whether the result is correct, but there are a few simple tests that will reassure us:</p>
+<p>It&#39;s hard to tell from the default output whether the result is correct,
+but there are a few simple tests that will reassure us:</p>
 </div>